KestrelComputer/kestrel/_posts/2017-01-31-mainframes-and-channels.md

 ## The Mainframe

+Problems bringing the Kestrel-3 up on the Nexys-2 board forces me to try bringing it up on a new FPGA board instead, the [icoBoard Gamma](http://icoboard.org/about-icoboard.html), based around the iCE40HX8K FPGA.
-The iCE40HX8K FPGA from Lattice contains a little over 7100 look-up tables (LUTs).
+The Lattice FPGA contains a little over 7100 look-up tables (LUTs).
 The *current* Kestrel-3 design, targeting a Xilinx Spartan-3E device, consumes a little over 5500 LUTs.
 This suggests to me that, all other things being equal, the current Kestrel-3 design should similarly synthesize to approximately the same number of LUTs in the Lattice part.